 • being aware of it is the first step,

-• every time you feel the itch to buy clothes, take out everything you have, try on things again, get rid of anything that doesn’t fit anymore, and above all, rediscover what you have,
+• every time you feel the itch to buy clothes, take out everything you already have, try on things again, get rid of anything that doesn’t fit anymore, and above all, rediscover what you have,

 • create new “experiences” with your clothes: avoid sticking to “this piece” for “that situation” or in combination with “that outfit” (I’ll come back to this point later in the article),